 Six bright color options

-At first look, the six available neon colors (blue, green, orange, yellow, red, and “berry”!) give our Best Overall product a whimsical appeal.
+At first look, the six available vibrant colors (blue, green, orange, yellow, red, and “berry”!) give our Best Overall product a whimsical appeal.
 Beneath the candy-store colors, however, lies as perfect a hose nozzle as you can get from a company that’s been manufacturing watering tools for 75 years.

 “This is a great price for the versatility and effectiveness of this nozzle, especially given how many settings you get,” one tester volunteered.
 She found it easy to rotate the clearly labeled pattern selector to the spray she wanted and noted that the nine settings were more than most nozzles we tested.
 Even more appealing was the one-touch valve, enabling complete on-and-off control with just your thumb instead of having to squeeze a trigger, which can be a muscle strain to some.
 We’ve seen some nozzles requiring extra effort to use this sort of feature, but the Dramm’s lever was easy to push forward and draw back.
 We found the Dramm 14506 powerful as well, and it easily removed the mud from our target Adirondack chair.

 We were also pleasantly surprised that dropping it onto our concrete walkway produced no ill effects.
-The spray selector continued to rotate effortlessly and accurately, and there wasn’t a mark on its day-glow surface.
+The spray selector continued to rotate effortlessly and accurately, and there wasn’t a mark on its shiny surface.
 This may be because, unlike many products, the Dramm constitutes a single piece of molded metal, not separate pieces of metal and plastic stuck together.
 This should ensure that it lasts more than a few seasons, even with constant use.
 And if it doesn’t, the product comes with a lifetime warranty.

-Best Budget: AUTOMAN Garden Hose Nozzle
+AUTOMAN Garden Hose Nozzle

 Great value for the price